krakentom/GarminSpotifyRemoteController/README.txt

 5. Replace "TODO YOUR WATCH ID" with new application id in Manifest.xml.

+6. Press CTRL + SHIFT + P and type "Monkey C: Generate a Developer Key"

-6. Press CTRL + SHIFT + P and run command Monkey C: Build for Device
+7. Press CTRL + SHIFT + P and run command Monkey C: Build for Device

-7. Connect your garmin to computer using USB.
+8. Connect your garmin to computer using USB.

-8. Copy SpotifyEdge.prg to GARMIN/APPS/ folder.
+9. Copy SpotifyEdge.prg to GARMIN/APPS/ folder.

 ## C) Build AndroidApp